By: Larry Kohn and Cory Yager, Georgia Traffic Ticket Super Lawyers Near Me

 Although speeding tickets are infractions in some states, every speeding ticket in Georgia is a speeding ticket misdemeanor.
 So, criminal defense attorneys who regularly appear in Georgia traffic courts for serious driving offenses like DUI and hit-and-run, often are also traffic ticket attorneys.

-To find a traffic lawyer near me, call our law office.
+To find a traffic attorney near me, call our law office.
 Our Atlanta criminal defense attorney law firm, with three Super Lawyer partners, handles Atlanta area traffic tickets for those motorists who have too much to lose and risk a suspended license by pleading guilty to a super speeder ticket in Georgia.